Department of Geography

 Introduction

 The Department of Geography was established in October 1959.
 Professor V.K.R.V.
 Rao, an eminent economist and the then Vice-Chancellor of the University of Delhi, founded the Department of Human Geography as a constituent of the Delhi School of Economics.
-Professor George Kurian, a well-known geographer of India, was the first head of the Department.
-Since then, all faculty members of the department have worked together to steer the department to a greater height.
-Thus, charting new and different paths under different headships, the Department has been growing and working to elevate the status of Geography as a discipline.
-The Department has expanded considerably since 1973.
-The name of the Department was changed from that of the Department of Human Geography to the Department of Geography in 1976 to widen the scope of teaching and research activity in the physical and human aspects of Geography.
+Professor George Kurian, a well-known geographer of India, was the first Head of the Department.
+The name of the Department was changed to the Department of Geography in 1976 to widen the scope of teaching and research activity in the physical and human aspects of Geography.
 The Department has evolved many new courses, which have been widely acclaimed as frontiers in Geography.
+Today, it is well known as among the premier departments of the country, offering the most contemporary courses in the discipline.
+Department of Geography was among the 101-150 ranked Departments in QS World University Rankings, 2017 and the First in India.
+In 2020-21 it was among the 151-200 ranked Departments in QS World University Rankings, 2020-21.

 Faculty Members